New search

 The course is offered as an independent course: Yes The course is offered as a programme course: Environmental Economics and Management - Master's Programme Forest Ecology and Sustainable Management - mastersprogramme Forest Science - Master's Programme Tuition fee: Tuition fee only for non-EU/EEA/Switzerland citizens: 38060 SEK Cycle: Master’s level (A1N)

-Subject: Business Administration Forest Science
+Subject: Forest Science Business Administration Forest science Business Administration

 Course code: SG0247 Application code: SLU-10309 Location: Umeå Distance course: No Language: English Responsible department: Department of Forest Economics Pace: 100%